Eventuria/demonstration-gsd/doc/technical.md

     - Receives commands
     - Dispatch and Persist these commands in an aggregate command stream

-- `command-consumer`
+- `command-consumer` : It is an orchestration from the CQRS Sagas Terminology, this service orchestrates the consumption of commands on a specific aggregate.
-    - subscribe to new commands on each aggregate
+    - Listen on commands arriving on the command stream for each aggregates
-    - Consume the command
-        - updates the write model : : `WriteModel -> Events -> WriteModel`
+    - Re-build the write model from the previous command transactions
-        - handles the command : `Command -> WriteModel -> CommandTransaction`
-        - persists these CommandTransaction stream (1 per aggregate), a command transaction can be :
+    - perform the transactions on each command persisted (`handleCommand`), a command can be :
         - Accepted (contains events)
         - Rejected (contains the reason of rejection)
+    - persists these command transactions

 - `gsd-read`
     - reads events from the command transaction streams